bgoonz/docs-collection/github/codespaces/codespaces-reference/about-codespaces.md

 ---
 title: About Codespaces
-intro: '{% data variables.product.prodname_codespaces %} is a configurable online development environment, hosted by {% data variables.product.prodname_dotcom %} and powered by {% data variables.product.prodname_vscode %}, that allows you to develop entirely in the cloud.'
+intro: "{% data variables.product.prodname_codespaces %} is a configurable online development environment, hosted by {% data variables.product.prodname_dotcom %} and powered by {% data variables.product.prodname_vscode %}, that allows you to develop entirely in the cloud."
 redirect_from:
   - /github/developing-online-with-github-codespaces/about-github-codespaces
   - /github/developing-online-with-codespaces/about-codespaces
   - /codespaces/getting-started-with-codespaces/about-codespaces
   - /codespaces/about-codespaces
 versions:
-  fpt: '*'
+  fpt: "*"
 type: overview
 topics:
   - Codespaces